 Reflecting the dynamic nature of the creative industries, many graduates enjoy flexible careers across various fields such as design commissions, exhibitions, illustration, buying and trend forecasting.

-Former students have pursued further study at prestigious institutions like the Royal College of Art and the University of Brighton.
+Former students have pursued further study at prestigious institutions like the Royal College of Art and (UAL) University of the Arts London.
 Others have launched their own businesses, worked as freelance designers for couture and high street brands, contributed to furnishing textile companies, or found rewarding roles in education.

 Our teaching and assessment methods are designed to keep learning dynamic, engaging, and hands-on.
 You’ll experience a mix of:

-With this variety, you’ll have plenty of opportunities to grow and demonstrate your skills in ways that suit your strengths.
+With this variety, you’ll have plenty of opportunities to grow and demonstrate your skills in ways that suit your strengths and challenge your creativity, problem-solving, and adaptability.

 What are the costs of doing our textile design course?